Create a Networking Hub

 Create Your Networking Hub

-Once you've completed all the details above, select Create to commence the creation of the Networking Hub.
-View the progress of your Hub creation on the Hub's main page or select the drawer icon on the top right of the page to open the Hub details drawer.
+Once all details are entered into the form, select Create to commence the creation of the Networking Hub.
+View the progress of the Hub's creation on the Hub's main page or select the vertical ellipsis (⋮) on the top right of the page to open the Hub details drawer.

 View Your Networking Hub